Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 This was the heaviest, most violent rain I have ever witnessed.

-We waited about an hour for the rain to stop, hidden inside a small tea shop next to the temple.
 Remember you need to buy something if you want to sit down!
 And when tropical rain hits, you will want to be under a roof, for sure!

 The heavy rain stopped, and we put on the raincoats as it was still dripping a bit.